WillKoehrsen/Bokeh-Python-Visualization/README.md

 # Bokeh-Python-Visualization

-A collection of Bokeh projects developed for learning and teaching Bokeh interactive plotting!
+A Bokeh project developed for learning and teaching Bokeh interactive plotting!

 See my [medium blog posts](https://towardsdatascience.com/data-visualization-with-bokeh-in-python-part-one-getting-started-a11655a467d4) about making bokeh apps.